Knuxfan24/Knuxs-Misc-Tools/README.md

 ## Itadaki_Wii (Fortune Street)

 - [FRB](https://github.com/Knuxfan24/Knuxs-Misc-Tools/blob/main/Knux's%20Misc%20Tools/Itadaki_Wii/Board.cs) file reading and writing.
+Also contains a very very basic Bitmap importer that only makes the general outline of a board.

 ## ProjectM (Metroid Other M)